 - Brain tumors

 - Deep vein thrombosis

-A malpractice claim for delayed treatment will include the following types of damages:
+A malpractice claim for delayed treatment includes these types of damages:

 - Pain and suffering